-Token issuers can name their tokens, decide the number of tokens they want to issue, as well as decide the number of decimal fractions they want to keep on those tokens/altcoins.
+Token issuers can name their tokens, decide the number of tokens they want to issue, as well as decide the number of decimal fractions they want to denominate those tokens/altcoins in.
 As such, it features WavesDEx decentralized exchange that enables users to trade BTC/ETH/etc in exchange for Waves and crypto to fiat and fiat to crypto conversions; smart contracts though not as complex as those on Ethereum; and tokenization functionality.

 Waves blockchain is currently capable of performing hundreds of transactions per second following deployment of Waves-NG.
 Holders of LPOS cryptocurrencies are able to lease them to miners and earn interest.

 Bitcoin Cash entered the billionaires' cloud after hard forking from the Bitcoin Core late last year and at one point recorded a valuation of more than $10 billion.
 However, the current market capitalization,